zdharma-continuum/zinit/README.md

 ## Ice Modifiers

 Following `ice` modifiers are to be passed to `zplugin ice ...` to obtain described effects.
+The word `ice` means something that's added (like ice to a drink) – and in Zplugin it means adding modifier to a next `zplugin` command, and also something that's temporary because it melts – and this means that the modification will last only for a **single** next `zplugin` command.

 | Modifier | <p align="center"> <p align="center"> Description </p> </p> | Works with plugins | Works with snippets |
 |:-:|-|:-:|:-:|